 The SDR should contact prospects that meet the qualifying leads within 48 hours

-If there are any “request a demo” leads, they should be passed to the SR immediately by the marketing
+If there are any “request a demo” leads, the marketing team must pass them on to the SR immediately.

 After signing the deal, the customer success team should send the onboarding plan and schedule to the customer within the first five working days.